-Keywords: Multi-scale dynamics, optoacoustic tomography, photoacoustics, molecular imaging, multispectral imaging, real-time imaging, whole-body imaging
+Keywords: multi-scale dynamics; multi-spectral imaging; optoacoustic tomography; real-time imaging; whole-body imaging

-I. INTRODUCTION
+INTRODUCTION

-Progress in life sciences is directly linked to the ability to non-invasively track dynamic functional and molecular events in the unperturbed environment of an intact living organism [1].
+Progress in life sciences is directly linked to the ability to noninvasively track dynamic functional and molecular events in the unperturbed environment of an intact living organism1.
 Yet, in vivo imaging across multiple temporal scales is commonly associated with hard compromises between the achievable field of view (FOV), spatial resolution and overall image quality.
-For instance, functional MRI is capable of imaging whole mammal organisms with high spatial resolution but its temporal resolution is limited so that real-time imaging is only possible in single two-dimensional slices over confined FOVs [2].
-At the other end of the electromagnetic spectrum, optical imaging modalities suffer from intense light scattering and poor spatial resolution when applied to whole vertebrate organisms [3, 4].
-In general, a multi-modality approach has been traditionally employed to acquire information at multiple time scales by e.g. combining ultrasonography for fast dynamic imaging of specific areas with images of larger regions acquired by means of whole-body imaging modalities, such as MRI or CT [5, 6].
-However, the fundamentally different contrast mechanisms, sensitivity, and other imaging metrics associated with different modalities often hamper efficient combination of the information obtained at several spatio-temporal scales [7].
+For instance, magnetic resonance imaging (MRI) is capable of imaging whole mammal organisms with high spatial resolution but its temporal resolution is limited so that real-time imaging is only possible in single two-dimensional slices over confined FOVs2.
+At the other end of the electromagnetic spectrum, optical imaging modalities suffer from intense light scattering and poor spatial resolution when applied to whole vertebrate organisms^{3,4}.
+In general, a multi-modality approach has been traditionally employed to acquire information at multiple time scales by, for example, combining ultrasonography for fast dynamic imaging of specific areas with images of larger regions acquired by means of whole-body imaging modalities, such as MRI or computed tomography (CT)^{5,6}.
+However, the fundamentally different contrast mechanisms, sensitivity and other imaging metrics associated with different modalities often hamper efficient combination of the information obtained at several spatiotemporal scales.

-Optoacoustic imaging is experiencing a surge in pre-clinical research mainly due to its unique capacity to bridge the gap between the micro- and macro-scopic realms with the same type of contrast [8, 9].
-As opposed to the severe resolution degradation with depth experienced by the optical imaging methods due to light scattering [10], the spatial resolution of optoacoustics is mainly determined by ultrasonic propagation, so that high-resolution information deep from scattering tissues can be retrieved [11].
-Moreover, in addition to providing excellent spectroscopic optical absorption contrast from endogenous tissue chromophores such as hemoglobin [12] and melanin [13, 14], optoacoustics can deliver highly specific information from targeted and activatable probes [15, 16] as well as from genetic labels in vivo [17-19].
-To this end, various implementations of optoacoustic tomography systems have demonstrated both cross-sectional (2D) and volumetric (3D) imaging capabilities with temporal resolution in the tens of milliseconds range [20-24].
-Thus, the ability to capture multi-spectral information from entire tissue volumes in real time has effectively rendered optoacoustics a five-dimensional imaging modality [25, 26].
+Optoacoustic imaging is experiencing a surge in pre-clinical research mainly due to its unique capacity to bridge the gap between the micro- and macro-scopic realms with the same type of contrast^{8,9}.

+As opposed to the severe resolution degradation with depth experienced by the optical imaging methods due to light scattering10, the spatial resolution of optoacoustics is mainly determined by ultrasonic propagation, so that high-resolution information deep from scattering tissues can be retrieved11.
+Moreover, in addition to providing excellent spectroscopic optical absorption contrast from endogenous tissue chromophores such as hemoglobin12 and melanin^{13,14}, optoacoustics can deliver highly specific information from targeted and activatable probes^{15,16} as well as from genetic labels in vivo^{17-20}.
+To this end, various implementations of optoacoustic tomography systems have demonstrated both cross-sectional (2D) and volumetric (3D) imaging capabilities with temporal resolution in the tens of milliseconds range^{21-25}.
+Thus, the ability to capture multi-spectral information from entire tissue volumes in real time has effectively rendered optoacoustics a five-dimensional imaging modality^{26,27}.

 Yet, efficient visualization of multi-scale dynamics remained difficult with state-of-the-art systems due to inefficient trade-offs between image acquisition time and effective FOV.
-While it was shown possible to render three-dimensional optoacoustic images from whole mice or entire organs with submillimeter spatial resolution [27-29], full tomographic rotation was required for volumetric image acquisition in those systems precluding their use for real-time 3D visualization.
-In addition, since a large portion of the imaged mouse was concurrently illuminated, extensive signal averaging was necessary to overcome noise due to the relatively low light fluence levels.
-Alternatively, two-dimensional whole-body imaging systems [30], in particular multi-spectral optoacoustic tomography (MSOT) small animal scanners [20], were reported to deliver entire mouse cross sections in real time while the images were also combined into 3D whole-body views [31].
-Yet, the inherently two-dimensional tomographic geometry of those systems hindered real-time 3D image acquisition, while the image quality further suffered from highly anisotropic resolution due to the use of focused detectors.
+Although it was shown possible to render three-dimensional (3D) optoacoustic images from whole mice or entire organs with sub-millimeter spatial resolution^{28-30}, full tomographic rotation was required for volumetric image acquisition in those systems precluding their use for real-time 3D visualization.
+In addition, as a large portion of the imaged mouse was concurrently illuminated and extensive signal averaging was necessary to overcome noise due to the relatively low light fluence levels.